-- Write a comment (1)
+• Write a comment (1)

 The customer can use the Rich Text Editor to enter his comment.

-- Add an attachment (2)
+Add an attachment (2)

-The customer can click the Select file area to select a file from the file system.
+The customer can click the Drop files or click to select files area to select a file from the file system.
 Alternatively, he can drag-and-drop files into this area.
 The uploaded file (3) is displayed below (here Order.docx).
 Optionally, a description can be entered.
 The customer can remove the file by clicking the X icon.
 It is possible to add several files at once.